This project is a 5 step process. It’s not something a child under 7 or 8 could do on their own but it’s a great collaborative parent-child project.

 Assemble your aquarium

 Tape fishing line (or thread or dental floss) onto the fish.
-Then punch holes in the top of the aquarium, thread the fishing wire through the holes, and tie the wire to a button or big bead so it can’t slip back through the hole.
+Then punch holes or slots in the top of the aquarium, thread the fishing wire through the holes, and tie the wire to a button or big bead so it can’t slip back through the hole.
 Then they can grab hold of the button and pull up to raise the fish or lower the fish back down.
 This photo from madebyjoel illustrates this mechanism.

 You could also cut long slits in the top, so they can slide the fish up and down the track to move it through the tank, like Molly Moo did.
 You might need to reinforce the cardboard.

 Optional: some people cover the front of their aquariums with clear plastic or saran wrap stretched tight to mimic the glass, like Aspiration Crafts did.
-We try not to use excess plastic, so we usually don’t do that step.

 Here are the steps as illustrated by my co-teacher Cymbric when she made a fabric covered box: she cut the front off the box, cut slits in the top of the box.
 Covered the box with fabric.
 Covered sticks with fabric and decorated them.
 And the final product.